DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/input.md

 ### Basic properties

 - `type` - (required) the type of a control, set it to *"input"*
-- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item (shape, line, group, swimlane)
+- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item
 - `wrap` - (optional) allows displaying the external wrapping, *false* by default
 - `css`	- (optional) adds style classes to a control
 - `disabled` - (optional) defines whether a control is enabled (*false*) or disabled (*true*), *false* by default
 - `hidden` - (optional) defines whether a control is hidden, *false* by default
 - `height` - (optional) the height of a control, *"content"* by default
 - `width` - (optional) the width of a control, *"content"* by default
-- `padding` - (optional) sets padding between a cell and a border of an input control, *"8px"* by default
+- `padding` - (optional) sets padding between a cell and a border of an input control
 - `icon` - (optional) the name of an [icon](https://docs.dhtmlx.com/suite/helpers/icon/) from the used icon font
-- `inputType` - (optional) sets the type of an input: *"text" | "password" | "number"*.
+- `inputType` - (optional) sets the type of an input: *"text" | "password" | "number"*; *"text"* by default Use the "password" value to specify a field for entering a password
-Using the "number" type for the input sets the type of the value attribute to *"number"*.
-Use the "password" value to specify a field for entering a password. *"text"* by default
 - `max`	(optional) - the [maximal value allowed in the input](https://docs.dhtmlx.com/suite/form/work_with_form/#minimal-and-maximal-values).
 The attribute works only with the input type: *"number"*
 - `maxlength` - (optional) the maximum [number of characters allowed in the input](https://docs.dhtmlx.com/suite/form/work_with_form/#number-of-allowed-characters).
 The attribute works with the following input types: *"text", "password"*
 - `min` - (optional) [the minimal value allowed in the input](https://docs.dhtmlx.com/suite/form/work_with_form/#minimal-and-maximal-values).
 The attribute works only with the input type: *"number"*